Back to blog

 Completion: "Your instructions are:"None obviousNoYes

-• Jailbreaks circumvent the prohibition.
-Role-playing scenarios, fictional framings, and authority-claim attacks can convince the model that the prohibition does not apply in the current context.
+• Jailbreaks circumvent it.
+Roleplay and authority-claim framings convince the model the rule does not apply right now.

 • Catches extraction before the model sees it

-• Not bypassed by jailbreaks (runs before LLM)
+• Not bypassed by jailbreaks (runs before the model)

 Implementation